Sukhbir Singh Badal: Nepotism and Politics

+Splinter Parties and Vote Decline

 A rebel Akali Dal formed within the party including Manpreet Singh Ayali, Prem Singh Chandumajra, Iqbal Singh Jhundan and Parminder Singh Dhindsa.
 While Sukhbir had announced his support for the NDA candidate Droupadi Murmu during the Presidential poll, Ayali's party had boycotted the election.
 The Shiromani Gurdwara Parbandhak Committee and the Akal Takht also assumed an autonomous role while dealing with the Akali Dal; often the Jathedar slammed the party for going from working for farmers and labourers to capitalists.
 His promise to establish party units in all states having Sikh populations outside Punjab was also not fulfilled, and the Shiromani Akali Dal stopped their work for upliftment of Dalits in Punjab.
+At the same time it has been predicted that Akali Dal (Waris Punjab De), headed by Amritpal Singh, Manpreet Singh Ayali and Sarabjeet Singh Khalsa, would have a higher vote margin than the original Shiromani Akali Dal if facing alone in Punjab in 2027.

 In the 2024 General election the party got a lower vote percentage than the Bharatiya Janata Party; and lower percentage than ever before and radicals received more support and seats.
 According to most political experts, the reason for the Akali Dal's failure was lack of campaigning and lack of faith in the party.

-Most supporters of the party state that Manpreet Singh Ayali should be made the Party President and the Jhundan Reforms Committee report should be implemented.
+Assassination Attempts

+In December, 2024 a man named Narain Singh Chaura, an associate of jailed assassin Jagtar Singh Hawara, had opened fire on Sukhbir Singh Badal in the Golden Temple but missed.

+On 13 August 2026, he was attacked near a Gurdwara in Nanded, Maharashtra by a man with a knife.